bgardner/powder/readme.txt

 == Description ==

-Powder embraces its minimalist roots with purpose and style.
-Built for the WordPress block editor, it offers an extensive pattern library, versatile templates, and tailored color palettes—giving designers and developers a solid foundation for infinite creativity.
+Powder is a statement of restraint—a foundation that celebrates simplicity, purpose, and style.
+Through its abundance of patterns, versatile templates, and tailored color palettes, it becomes a canvas for thoughtful expression that adds depth to every design.

 == Community ==